ON THIS PAGE

-User retention is a metric that measures the number of users who continually use or interact with an app or another product over a certain period.
+User retention is a metric that measures the number of users who continually use or interact with an app or product over a certain period.
 User retention is a valuable metric for gauging the effectiveness and user-friendliness of mobile apps, websites, and other platforms.

 If user retention is low, this indicates that something is wrong with the user experience or the product fails to sufficiently engage users.
 Conversely, a high user retention rate shows that the product is giving users what they want to the point where they keep coming back.